 Day Two of the test match.
-My companions/guests are Ian Theodoreson, Chris Harrison and Mark Yeandle (aka Iain Spellright, Escamillo Escapillo and Uncail Marcas).
+My companions/guests were Ian Theodoreson, Chris Harrison and Mark Yeandle (aka Iain Spellright, Escamillo Escapillo and Uncail Marcas).

-The picnic bears more than just a passing resemblance to the fare I provided on the Thursday.
+The picnic bore more than just a passing resemblance to the fare I provided on the Thursday.
 This time I brought a bottle of Giesen Riesling rather than Villa Wolf.

-However, I have agreed to play real tennis at 18:00, so it is part of my personal master plan not to eat and drink too much on this day.
-As I had so much stuff to bring (including my kit) I got a taxi to the ground this morning.
+However, I had agreed to play real tennis at 18:00, so it was part of my personal master plan not to eat and drink too much on this day.
+As I had so much stuff to bring (including my kit) I got a taxi to the ground that morning.
 In any case, walking with a picnic for four really is a bit too much for the poor old arms.

 We saw good cricket today.
 The picnic went down well with this group; supplemented by some delicious cherries (thank you, Iain Spellright) and Uncail Marcas’s famous local strawberries close to if not at their full-flavoured best.
 The others made up a bit for my low wine intake, especially as they all had a beer as well.
 Most of my bottle of Giesen survived for another day.